Suffer the Little Children: Publication

+Reception

+Christopher Golden describes "Suffer the Little Children" as an "effective chiller."

+King has stated that the story reminds him of the works of Ray Bradbury, and similarities have been noted by other authors as well.
+King also wrote that the story had "no redeeming social merit whatever.

+Adaptations

 Bernardo Villela made a Dollar Baby film adaptation.
 The audiobook version was narrated by actress Whoopi Goldberg.

+In 2015 a short film directed by Corey Norman and written by Haley Norman was released, starring Anne Bobby, Andrew Lyndaker and Beth Somerville.
+The producers were Heeth Grantham, Corey Norman and Haley Norman.

 A 2017 short film directed by Alexander Domogarov Jr. was released, titled Let the Children in ("Пустите детей").
 The film was made for the YouTube platform in the Russian language with English subtitles.

 A film adaptation is in the works from producers Craig Flores, Nicolas Chartier and Sriram Das.
 It will be directed by Sean Carter.